 When deciding on which format of skip-level meetings you want to use, you should first consider what the company’s goals are when hosting these forums.
 If you’re looking to create a more positive and productive work culture, then the second is more apt.
 Yet, if you want to find out about how a certain senior manager is performing and gather feedback, then the first format is more in line with the company’s vision.

 Be sure to establish the reason for the meeting before sending out invites.
 This also goes another one-on-one meeting that you host, ensuring everyone has access to an agenda.
-If you’ve not run a one-on-one before, then take a look at this template by Hugo.
+If you’ve not run a one-on-one before, then take a look at this template:

 One of the easiest ways to make sure that the skip-level meetings that you plan out are effectively conducted is to plan ahead.
 There are a lot of moving parts to these meetings, including the time, date, and location that they are going to be held.